 - The individual’s current level of physical activity

 - Diagnosed cardiovascular, metabolic or renal disease and/or the presence of signs or symptoms of cardiovascular, metabolic or renal disease

 - The desired exercise intensity

-Chris Gagliardi is ACE’s Resource Center Manager and holds all four ACE certifications.
+Chris Gagliardi is ACE’s Lead Study Coach and holds all four ACE certifications.
 He believes it’s important to highlight the fact that physical-activity levels are now taken into consideration.
 “In the past,” Gagliardi explains, “known cardiovascular or metabolic disease was an automatic red light from the trainer’s perspective.
 Now, if a client with known disease is symptom-free and a regular exerciser, he or she can work at a low-to-moderate exercise intensity without having to visit a doctor first.”